LLC Protection Explained: What Does an LLC Protect You From?

 Even in these cases, the legal burden of proof is typically very high.

-Who Is Responsible for LLC Debts?
+Are LLC Owners Responsible for LLC Debts?

 A discussion between two people about a certain file

-When LLC members sign a personal guarantee, they promise to pay the LLCs debts if the LLC does not.
+When LLC members sign a personal guarantee, they promise to pay the LLC's debts if the LLC does not.

 Your LLC’s Liability for Members’ Personal Debts

-One way to protect the business from personal debts is to separate the business' bank account from anyone else's is a member.
+This protection is not absolute but can offer business owners significant peace of mind.
+One way to protect the business from personal debts is to separate the business' bank account from anyone else who is a member.

-A creditor might try to go after joint accounts owned by all the members, including personal bank accounts because it can access money in those other accounts under certain circumstances.
+A creditor might try to go after joint accounts owned by all the members, including personal bank accounts, because it can access money in those other accounts under certain circumstances.

-This way, if a creditor goes after a joint account, you won't lose both the money in the business and personal accounts.
+This way, if a creditor goes after a joint account, you won't lose the money in the business and personal accounts.

 FAQs